xenses/nanotest-py/README.md

 The `nanotest` object is called `n` by convention, just as test scripts live in directories named `tests/` by convention.
-If the object has a different name, the test harness (`nanotest-py`) will not be able to examine the results of the tests, and that script as a whole will be treated as a no-op.
+If the object has a different name, the test harness will not be able to examine the results of the tests, and that script as a whole will be treated as a no-op.

 Individual tests in are simply calls to `n.test()` (to test for equality) or `n.untest()` (to test for inequality).
 This makes it easy